Lee Canyon

-Lee Canyon is a canyon containing a small community and recreational area in the Spring Mountains located on in Clark County, Nevada, United States.
+Lee Canyon is a canyon containing a small community and recreational area in the Spring Mountains located in Clark County, Nevada, United States.
 Primary access is via Lee Canyon Road.
-Access to the adjacent Kyle Canyon and Mount Charleston, Nevada is via SR 158.
+Access to the adjacent Kyle Canyon and Mount Charleston, Nevada, is via SR 158.
 It is 17 acres and is located at latitude: 36-18'31"N Longitude: 115-40'37"W. It is 8,510 ft above sea level.